 In order to develop new materials for energy storage and conversion, we must first understand the relationship between material structure and performance.
-Nuclear magnetic resonance (NMR) spectroscopy is a powerful tool to simultaneously identify changes in material structure and dynamic during operation.
-We leverage insight from NMR, MRI, and traditional materials characterization tools (diffraction, scattering, and electron microscopy) to understand both performance degradation as well as performance enhancement in Li- and beyond-Li-ion batteries.
+Nuclear magnetic resonance (NMR) spectroscopy is a powerful tool to simultaneously identify changes in material structure and dynamics during operation.
+We leverage insight from NMR, MRI, and traditional materials characterization tools (diffraction, scattering, and electron microscopy) to understand both performance degradation as well as performance enhancement in Li- and beyond-Li-ion batteries as well as other novel material platforms.
 Our current research focuses on four main areas:

 Next Generation Chemistries

 Earth abundant alkali metals, such as Na and K, have the potential to reduce the cost of Li ion batteries and offer potentially new applications for electrochemical energy storage.
 Our group is exploring fundamental structure-performance relationships in these emerging chemistries.